What To Expect

 How It Works:

-Of course, I’ll list your clinic on my website and The Horse Guru Facebook page as well.
+Of course, for any public clinics, I’ll list your clinic on my website and The Horse Guru Facebook page as well.

 - 10 Participants / Horses Maximum Per Day (Private Clinics Can Be For 1 To 10 Participants / Horses)